Caring for someone with cancer

 Asking others for help

 It can be difficult to ask for and accept assistance, but if you seem to be coping, others may not realise you need help.
-Family and friends may be waiting for you to ask because they don’t know how to offer or fear they will be intruding or disturbing you.
-Let them know their support is appreciated and that they’re not interfering.
+Let family and friends know their support is appreciated and that they’re not interfering.

 Asking for help is not a sign of failure – it may allow you to spend more time with the person you’re caring for or to take a break.
-You may want to hold a family meeting to work out how everyone can help and then prepare a roster.
 Tasks that can be done by or shared with others include:

 • household chores such as cooking, cleaning, laundry, ironing, shopping, gardening or looking after pets